-PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect four Class II director nominees to serve on the board of di Therapeutics Holdings, Inc. for a three-year term expiring at the 20 of stockholders.
-FOR WITHHOLD 1 1.01 Deborah Baron FOR 1.02 Doug Giordano FOR 1.03 Adam Koppel FOR 1.04 Ruth McKernan FOR 2.
-To approve, on a non-binding advisory basis, the compensation of executive officers as described in the proxy statement. our named FOR AGAINST ABSTAIN FOR 3.
-To approve, on a non-binding advisory basis, the frequency of futuramed executive officers' compensation. re advisory votes on 1YR 2YR 3YR ABSTAIN 1 YEAR 4.
-To ratify the appointment of Ernst & Young LLP as our independer accounting firm for our fiscal year ending December 31, 2022. nt registered public FOR AGAINST ABSTAIN FOR 5.
+FOR ON PROPOSALS 1, 2 AND 3 YOUR VOTE PROPOSAL To elect four Class III director nominees to serve on the board of directors of Cerevel Therapeutics Holdings, Inc. for a three-year term expiring at the 2026 annual meeting of stockholders.
+AGAINST ABSTAIN FOR 1.01 Marijn Dekkers FOR 1.02 Deval Patrick FOR 1.03 Norbert Riedel FOR 1.04 Gabrielle Sulzberger FOR ABSTAIN AGAINS 2.
+To approve, on a non-binding advisory basis, the compensation of our named executive officers FOR as described in the proxy statement To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+FOR 4.
 To transact such other business as may properly come before the meeting.
-You must register to attend the meeting online and, Authorized Signatures - Must be completed for your instructions to Please sign exactly as your name(s) appears on your account.
-If he should include title and authority.
-Corporations should provide ful Form. o be executed.
-Id in joint tenancy, all pe rsons sho uld sign.
-Tru stees, admin Sign nature (and Title if applicable) Date Signature (if held j iointly) Date
+You must register to attend the meeting online and/or participate at www.proxydocs.com/CERE Authorized Signatures - Must be completed for your instructions to be executed.
+Please sign exactly as your name(s) appears on your account.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote